 The next time you decide to dine out with your pet, there’s no need to make repeated visits to the same dog cafes you’ve been patronising.
 Dog-friendly restaurants like the ones listed can offer you both delicious treats and the privilege of dining in each others’ company.

-For more cafes and other things to do in Singapore:
+For more things to do indoors in Singapore: